eProtein Quantification Kit Protocol

 Storage and Stability

-▷ The kit should be stored at −80°C for 1 year from receipt.
+▷ The kit must be stored at −80°C.

-▷ Avoid repeated freeze-thaw cycles.
+▷ Avoid freeze-thaw cycles.

 ▷ Thaw reagents on ice, briefly centrifuge, and pipette mix prior to use.